chihkuanyeh/chihkuanyeh.github.io/content/authors/Chih-Kuan/_index.md

 highlight_name: true
 ---

 I am a fifth-year PhD student at Carnegie Mellon University Machine Learning Department.
-My research intrests include understanding and interpreting machine learning models, and how to use these understanding to improve models.
-My main goal is to place explanability methods on an objective footing via measurable metrics and axiomatic properties (while I believe human interaction and objective measures are both crucial and can be complementary).
+My research intrests include understanding and interpreting machine learning models by more objective explanations, and how to use our understanding by these explanationos to improve models (potentially with human-in-the-loop).
 I'm also interested in low-resource learning, algorithmic game theory and statistical machine learning.
 I am currently in the job market this year.